Foothill Extension: Status

 On July 8, 2024, Governor of California Gavin Newsom and the California State Transportation Agency (CalSTA) announced the distribution of the first year of funding from California State Senate Bill 125 (SB125).
 Metro allocated $798 million of SB125 funding to complete the Los Angeles County portion of the Pomona–Montclair segment.
 Courtesy of the state’s Transit and Intercity Rail Capital Program (TIRCP), CalSTA released close to $500 million for the project, with the remainder of the $798 million to be allocated by the end of 2024.
 On July 11, 2024, the Foothill Gold Line board of directors unanimously voted to work with Kiewit Corporation as their contractor to build the Pomona–Montclair segment.
 The project's construction contract award is set for spring 2025 and should take five years to complete and open in 2030.
 On October 31, 2024, having received the total $798 million in funding from CalSTA, the Metro board of directors unanimously voted to transfer the funds to Foothill Gold Line.
 Additionally, the San Bernardino County Transportation Authority (SBCTA) has set aside $80 million in funding to directly fund the construction of the approximately 1 mi segment of the extension within San Bernardino County, matching the project's current total estimated cost of $878 million.

 However, on March 26, 2025, Foothill Gold Line canceled their bid with Kiewit due to the final bid remaining hundreds of millions of dollars above expert estimates and available funding.
 If a new bid is accepted by October 15, 2025, construction will begin in 2027 with an updated completion date of 2031.
 However, at a board meeting on September 3, 2025, the SBCTA board of directors voted to divest the $37 million it had allocated to the 0.65 mi segment of the Pomona–Montclair segment within San Bernardino County, redirecting the funds to other uses due to rising costs and limited local input.
 The decision placed the Claremont–Montclair segment on indefinite hold, while the Pomona–Claremont segment remained unaffected and is scheduled to be constructed independently of it.
+At its January 14, 2026 meeting, Metro's Construction Committee approved $94 million in funding for design and engineering on the Pomona–Claremont segment.
+At its January 29, 2026 meeting, the Foothill Gold Line board of directors unanimously voted to award the design and engineering services contract to Parsons.
+At its May 27, 2026 meeting, the Foothill Gold Line board of directors unanimously voted to award the construction manager contract for the Pomona–Claremont segment to SSH Joint Venture, comprising Skanska, Stacy and Witbeck, and Herzog.